 Causes and risk factors:

 The cause of this condition is not fully understood.
 It may occur after the shoulder has been immobilized for a period of time due to a surgery or injury.
-Frozen shoulder also occurs more in people with diabetes and certain medical problems such as Parkinson’s disease, hypothyroidism, hyperthyroidism, and cardiac disease.
+Frozen shoulder occurs more in people with diabetes and certain medical problems such as Parkinson’s disease, hypothyroidism, hyperthyroidism, and cardiac disease.

 Most patients improve with non-surgical treatment options, including anti-inflammatory medications, cortisone injections, and physical therapy.
 Surgery may be recommended if the condition does not improve.